the-SARANG/basic_logics/README.md

 ## 2) Logic for Modulous Operator without using % Symbol
 One can use Name of the Function i.e. mod instead %

+## 3) Code for Connection between MongoDB Localhost and NodeJS